x3p0-dev/x3p0-authors/README.txt

 - **Show Feed Link:** Whether to show an icon linked to the author's RSS feed.
 - **Show Post Count:** Whether to display the author's published post count.

+You can find the full source code for this plugin via its [GitHub repository](https://github.com/x3p0-dev/x3p0-authors).

 == Screenshots ==

 1. Editing the Authors block.